Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Main results

 In network science, the transitivity coefficient, which may be defined as a smooth function of triangles and two-stars, is commonly used to quantify how much nodes in the network cluster together.
 Given the importance of such functions in applications, accurate inference for these parameters is naturally of substantial interest.
 Our results in this section establish the quadratic and multiplicative bootstraps as accurate and user-friendly methods for smooth functions of counts that sidestep the cumbersome computation of gradients and moments required by empirical Edgeworth expansions.

-Our theorem below is the first result in the literature for Edgeworth expansions of smooth functions of count statistics.
-In fact, to the best of our knowledge, Edgeworth expansions for smooth functions of U-statistics were not derived previously.
+To the best of our knowledge, below we provide the first result on Edgeworth expansions for smooth functions of U-statistics.
 It turns out that arguments to derive Edgeworth expansions for smooth functions of IID means such as those in \citet{hall-bootstrap-edgeworth} depend heavily on the properties of cumulants of independent random variables and require multivariate Edgeworth expansions, complicating extensions even to U-statistics.
 In contrast, we adapt flexible Edgeworth expansion results of \citet{jing2010unified} to approximate non-negligible terms arising from a Taylor approximation of the smooth functional.

 To state our result, we need to introduce some additional notation.
 Let $\bu$ denote a d-dimensional vector of count functionals, let $\bu^*$ be a vector of corresponding bootstrap statistics generated by either the multiplier bootstrap $\hat{T}_{n,M}^*$ or the the quadratic bootstrap $\hat{T}_{n,Q}^*$.
 Furthermore, let $f: \mathbb{R}^d \mapsto \mathbb{R}$ denote the function of interest.
 Consider the following smooth function of bootstrapped count frequencies: